Saint Mary, Antigua and Barbuda: British period

 On 24 August 1681, Saint Mary's parish was founded.
 The parish was divided into three divisions in 1749: Old Road Division, Bermudian Valley Division, and New Division.
 The Johnsons Point, Crabs Hill, Urlings, and Old Road area, which is in the southern part of the parish, makes up the Old Road Division.
 Jolly Harbour and a portion of Bolans make up the majority of the Bermudian Valley Division.
 Most of the flat areas of the parish were located in New Division, which dominated the parish's northern area.
 There were more than twenty-nine slave plantations in Saint Mary.

 Geography

 Boggy Peak, formerly known as Mount Obama, is the highest point in both the parish and Antigua and Barbuda.
-Although the parish is dominated by the Shekerley Mountains, most of its people live either along the shore or in the district's northern, flatter area, which is home to Bolands, the parish capital.
+Although the parish is dominated by the Shekerley Mountains, most of its people live either along the shore or in the district's northern, flatter area (the Montero Plain), which is home to Bolands, the parish capital.
 Because of the area's unique rainfall patterns and long history in agriculture, Saint Mary and Saint Paul are the primary locations for the cultivation of the Antigua Black Pineapple, which is thought to be the sweetest pineapple in the world.
 The parish's northern, flatter portion contains the majority of its streams.
 The parish is home to some of the biggest wetlands and bodies of water, including Yorks Salt Pond, Wallings Reservoir, The Flashes, and Jolly Hill Salt Pond.
 Similar to Saint Paul, the parish includes few islands.